-Alison’s company offers a varied collection of luxury, second hand, 100% cashmere.
-Her stock comprises sweaters, cardigans, scarves and gloves for both men and women.
-Each item is consciously laundered and treated until it’s in perfect condition.
-All the stock is of faultless quality.
-When Alison kindly asked me to choose an item as a gift, I was so spoilt for choice.
+This company as well as others on Etsy and eBay offer a varied collection of luxury, second hand, 100% cashmere.
+The stock comprises sweaters, cardigans, scarves and gloves for both men and women.
+I discovered that each item is consciously laundered and treated until it’s in perfect condition.

-There was a luxurious soft, quality to the touch, as cashmere should be.
-After trying a few items on in their changing room, I finally settled on a beautiful, navy blue, v-necked, “Ralph Lauren” sweater.
-This would have cost goodness knows what, if you were buying brand new.
-The condition is pristine and such a quality product which will enhance any outfit.
+There is a luxurious softness to cashmere, as it should be.
+Here I am wearing a beautiful, navy blue, v-necked, “Ralph Lauren” sweater.
+This would have cost goodness knows what if I had bought it brand new.
+The condition is pristine and such a quality product that will enhance any outfit.

 When I was doing my research for this piece, I came across a handy tool – one which I didn’t know existed.
 A handheld product called a ‘de-bobbler’ or ‘bobble shaver’.
 This will breathe new life into your worn-out favourite, precious jumpers and tops.
 It’s a small rotating blade inside a plastic case that works wonders.
 I have read the glowing reviews, so I’ve ordered this one from Amazon.
 From reading the instructions, it looks easy to use – you simply run it over the item of clothing, safely removing the bobbles, loose threads and lint, leaving woollens looking brand new, again.